cj-mills/christianjmills/_posts/2020-12-31-Using-PyTorch-with-CUDA-on-WSL2.md

 optimize-vhd -Path .\ext4.vhdx -Mode full
 ```

 You need to do this every time you want to reclaim disk space from WSL.
+By this point, any convenience over a dual-boot setup had been wiped out for me.

 ## Conclusion

+I'm excited about the future of WSL.
+Having such tight integration between Windows and Linux has a lot of potential.
+Unfortunately, it's not at a point where I'd feel comfortable switching over from a dual-boot setup.
+I'm hoping that the issues I encountered will get resolved in 2021.
+I'll give it another shot when CUDA support comes out of preview.